Have questions? Find answers here.

 - Why are the currently listed charities located in Minnesota?

 Interest for Others was founded with a primary purpose of benefiting local charities, which often lack fund raising capability and need additional exposure to publicize their achievements.
 Additionally, proceeds from the Interest for Others program can be more meaningful for them than for national charities.
 As a Minnesota start-up nonprofit, Interest for Others chose to launch its program and concept where it can most capably investigate and qualify local charities.
 After the program demonstrates success charities in other states will be added to it, but only when local charity selection there can be done prudently, using appropriate screening.
-Finally, Interest for Others depends on active participation by listed charities, with follow-up required to maintain relationships which benefit them and achieve maximum donor participation.
+Finally, Interest for Others depends on active participation by listed charities, with follow-up required to maintain relationships which benefit them and achieve maximum donor participation fall.

 - How can I change or cancel a recurring donation?